azurecitadel/azurecitadel/content/arc/servers/135-assign.md

 ## Challenge

 * Assign the two individual policies
-* Assign the MDE agent deployment initative
+* Assign the MDE agent deployment initiative
 * Use automation to assign - not the portal

 It is up to you whether you use the CLI, PowerShell, REST, ARM, Bicep or Terraform.
 You'll find links to the quickstarts [below](#resources).